 Cupping may be used to target a specific injury or area of muscle tension.
 It can also be generally used to maintain a good state of health and wellbeing.
 It works in a similar way to acupuncture but can be used as an alternative for those with a phobia of needles.
 The technique has been used by Olympians such as Michael Phelps to enhance their performance.

 Which cupping therapies do you offer?

-We offer fire cupping, moving cupping and stationary suction cupping.
-In the stationary technique, cups are left on the skin to target specific points.
-These points are the same place where acupuncture needles would usually be inserted to regulate the flow of Qi.
-This is, therefore, a good alternative for those who would prefer not to have acupuncture.
-Moving cupping works in a similar way but reduces the likelihood of marks as the cups are moved over the skin, creating more of a massage feeling.
-In fire cupping, the cups are warmed to further promote blood flow to the surface.
-This warmth enhances the effects of the therapy.
-It is also beneficial for releasing stiffness associated with cold weather.
+We offer fire cupping and suction cupping.
+Massage oil is applied so the cups can be moved over the skin, very similar to a massage.
+Cups may be left on the skin to target specific points, where acupuncture needles would usually be inserted to regulate the flow of Qi.
+This is therefore a good alternative for those who would prefer not to have acupuncture.
+In fire cupping, the cups are warmed to further promote blood flow and enhance the therapeutic effect.
+It is particularly beneficial for releasing stiffness associated with cold weather.